jauderho/dockerfiles/xormon-ng/README.md

 ---

+## Security hardening

 Official images use an out of date base image with vulnerabilities hence the need for this image.
+On top of that, this build applies the following fixes that do not require recompiling upstream:

+- **OS packages** — `apt-get dist-upgrade` patches all base-image packages to the latest security releases on every rebuild.
+- **TLS certificate** — the shipped static self-signed key is removed; a unique cert is generated at container startup instead (no private key baked into the image).
+- **npm packages** — vulnerable runtime dependencies are upgraded via caret (`^`) ranges, picking up the newest SemVer-compatible release (patch/minor only, no major bumps).
+See the patch step in `Dockerfile` for the list.

+Not fixed here: the compiled Go binaries (`agent`, `linux-service`, `linux-router`) and a few major-bump-only npm packages (`nodemailer`, `pm2`, bundled `uuid` 8.x), which would need an upstream rebuild or a breaking version bump.

 [![Build Status](https://github.com/jauderho/dockerfiles/workflows/xormon-ng/badge.svg)](https://github.com/jauderho/dockerfiles/actions)
 [![Version](https://img.shields.io/docker/v/jauderho/xormon-ng/latest)](https://github.com/xorux/xormon-ng)